 In terms of performance, the impact depends on how much lift you add.
 A small 1- or 2-inch lift usually has minimal effect, but a larger 3-inch or higher lift can alter handling, reduce fuel efficiency, and raise the center of gravity, which affects stability.

-Flex uses the Gen 3 Tacoma to create their Renoca Windasea with your choice of lift kits like a King Shocks 2.5 inch lift.
+Flex uses the Gen 3 Tacoma to create their Renoca Windansea with your choice of lift kits like a King Shocks 2.5 inch lift.
 Their Renoca vehicles are a combination of all of the new technology blended with the old style look of the retro Tacomas.

 Pros and Cons of Lifting a Tacoma